FebaThomas7/Connect-Four-Game-Assignment/README.md

 # Conclusion

-This project demonstrates the full implementation of a classic Connect Four game using Python.
-It includes clean game logic, player input handling, win checking, and log file generation.
-It serves as a strong example of structured programming and Python fundamentals.
+This project demonstrates the full implementation of a classic Connect Four game using Python with both Human vs Human and Human vs AI modes.
+It includes clean game logic, Input validation and error handling, Medium level AI heuristic, Logging moves and game result.